The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Introduction

 In the effort to understand the physical processes that govern the formation and evolution of galaxies, mock galaxy catalogues have become an important tool for comparing theoretical models to observations.
 Wide-field galaxy redshift surveys are covering ever larger areas of the sky to increasing depths.
 A mock catalogue can be used to model the selection effects that dominate every galaxy survey, and hence allows us to understand how these observational effects shape any measurements made from the survey, and thus, in turn, helps us to disentangle physical results from observational features.

-Here, with the aim of using new observations to help constrain galaxy formation models, we build a replica of the Physics of the Accelerating Universe Survey (PAUS; \citealt{eriksen19, padilla19, Serrano:2023}; Castander et~al. 2023).
-Using a combination of the PAUS narrow band imaging and intermediate and broad band photometry, \cite{eriksen19} measured photometric redshifts for PAUS galaxies in the COSMOS field, estimating a scatter ($\sigma_{68}/(1 + z) = 0.0037$ to $i_{\rm AB} = 22.5$) that is around an order of magnitude below the few percent level that is typically obtained when using a handful of broad band filters (see also \citealt{Eriksen2020}, \citealt{alarcon21}, \citealt{cabayol21}, \citealt{Soo:2021}, \citealt{Cabayol:2023}, Navarro-Gironés et~al. in prep).
+Here, with the aim of using new observations to help constrain galaxy formation models, we build a replica of the Physics of the Accelerating Universe Survey (PAUS; \citealt{eriksen19, padilla19, Serrano:2023}; Castander et~al.~in prep).
+Using a combination of the PAUS narrow band imaging and intermediate and broad band photometry, \cite{eriksen19} measured photometric redshifts for PAUS galaxies in the COSMOS field, estimating a scatter ($\sigma_{68}/(1 + z) = 0.0037$ to $i_{\rm AB} = 22.5$) that is around an order of magnitude below the few percent level that is typically obtained when using a handful of broad band filters (see also \citealt{Eriksen2020}, \citealt{alarcon21}, \citealt{cabayol21}, \citealt{Soo:2021}, \citealt{Cabayol:2023}, \citealt{david23}).